What Happens When You Stop? A Compassionate Look at Life after Weight Loss Injections

 One study found that more than half of participants maintained at least some of their weight loss, suggesting that lifestyle factors play a crucial role in long-term weight management.

-This all highlights an important reality: weight loss injections only ‘work’ while they are being taken.
-Once discontinued, weight regain is likely unless other factors influencing body weight and eating behaviours can be addressed.
-Even then, I would argue there are no guarantees as body size and shape are uniquely influenced by a complex interplay of biology, emotions, habits, and environment at any given time.
+This all again highlights an important reality: weight loss injections only really ‘work’ while they are being taken.
+Once discontinued, weight regain is likely whether that be quickly or overtime - unless other factors influencing body weight and eating behaviour can be addressed.
+However, even then, I would argue that based on what we know about the complex interplay of biology, emotions, habits and environment that affect body weight at any given time, there are no guarantees.

-However, if minimising rebound weight gain is a goal after stopping these medications, it is essential to consider these broader influences and develop sustainable strategies that support long-term wellbeing.
+However, if minimising rebound weight gain is a goal after stopping these medications, it is essential to consider these broader influences and commit to some sustainable strategies that support longer-term wellbeing.

 TAKING A SUSTAINABLE APPROACH

-Weight loss medications might be a stepping stone towards a smaller body for some people, but they’re not likely to be permanent fix.
-Instead of relying solely on weight loss injections, a more sustainable approach could include:
+Weight loss injections could be a stepping stone towards a smaller body for some people, but they are not likely to be permanent fix.
+Instead of relying solely on them, a more sustainable approach could include:

-Building a sustainable, trusting relationship with food, not fearing it.
+• Building a sustainable, trusting relationship with food, rather than fearing it.

 MY CONCLUSIONS